Davidy22/SkunkBooth/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

 ## Write bug reports with detail, background, and sample code
 We love simple work, so make sure to keep it simple.
-Ideally, ensure you :
+Ideally, ensure you:
 - Highlight the issue and how to reproduce it.
 - Any fixes or workarounds you have tried already.
 - A screenshot/video would be really good.

 ## Use a Consistent Coding Style
-Make sure to follow PEP8 standards, also make sure to lint using `yapf` or `black`.
+Make sure to follow PEP8 standards, also make sure to lint using `black`.

 ## License
 By contributing, you agree that your contributions will be licensed under its License.